 Statements made in this Annual Report on Form 10-K, in the Company's other SEC filings, in press releases and in oral statements, that are not statements of historical fact are "forward-looking statements."
 Such forward-looking statements involve known and unknown risks, uncertainties and other factors which may cause the actual results or performance of the Company to be materially different from the results or performance expressed or implied by such forward-looking statements.
-The words "believes," "expects," "anticipates," "seeks" and similar expressions identify forward-looking statements.
+The words "believes," "expects," "anticipates," "seeks," "may," "will," and similar expressions identify forward-looking statements.
 Readers are cautioned not to place undue reliance on these forward-looking statements, which speak only as of the date the statement was made.
 The risks and uncertainties that could cause actual results to differ materially and adversely from those expressed or implied by the forward-looking statements include those risks described in Part I, Item 1A "Risk Factors."

-Overview of Business: The Company sells highly configurable fiber management and connectivity products to broadband service providers serving the Fiber-to-the-Premises ("FTTP"), Fiber-to-the-Business ("FTTB"), and Fiber-to-the-Cell site markets in the U.S. and in certain limited markets outside the U.S., including countries in the Caribbean, Canada, Central and South America.
+Overview of Business: The Company sells highly configurable fiber management and connectivity products to broadband service providers serving the Fiber-to-the-Premises (FTTP), Fiber-to-the-Business (FTTB), and Fiber-to-the-Cell site markets in the U.S. and in certain limited markets outside the U.S., including countries in the Caribbean, Canada, Central and South America.
+On February 20, 2018, the Company completed the acquisition of a portfolio of Telcordia certified outdoor active cabinet products from Calix.
 The Company's sales channels include direct to customer, through distribution partners, and to original equipment suppliers who private label its products.
 The Company's products are sold by its sales employees and independent sales representatives.